lexi-lambda/hackett/README.md

   - Bidirectional type inference
   - Algebraic datatypes (ADTs)
   - Pattern matching
+  - Typeclasses
+  - Higher-kinded types
   - Higher-rank polymorphism
   - Type-aware/type-directed macros

 Here are some of the features that still need to be implemented for a minimal release:

+  - Syntax for infix operators
+  - Superclasses
+  - Default class methods
-  - Higher-kinded types
+  - Exhaustiveness checking
-  - Typeclasses
+  - Scoped type variables
   - Kindchecking
-  - Exhaustiveness checking
-  - Type inference for recursive definitions
   - Type expanders (of which type aliases are a subset)

 And finally, here is a (non-exhaustive) collection of features I would like to eventually support:

   - Multi-parameter typeclasses
   - Functional dependencies
-  - Syntax for infix operators
+  - Laziness
   - GADTs
   - Row types
   - Type families